Bhavana-bhuvana/NLP-NLTK/readme.md

 ---

 ###  Overview of Relation Extraction Methods
-According to Andreas Herman's article, there are several approaches to Relation Extraction
+According to Andreas Herman's article, there are several approaches to Relation Extraction

-1. **Rule-based RE**:Utilizes handcrafted patterns and regular expressions to identify relationshipsWhile precise, this method requires significant manual effort and may struggle with complex sentence structures
+1. **Rule-based RE**:Utilizes handcrafted patterns and regular expressions to identify relationships While precise, this method requires significant manual effort and may struggle with complex sentence structures

 2. **Weakly Supervised RE**:Employs partially labeled data or heuristic rules to train models, reducing the need for extensive labeled datasets